 When suitably connected to ground, the transducer and AC mains, and the transducer is in the water, the power can be applied using the ON / OFF switch and circuit breaker.
 The fans will run, and the HV OFF / RESET button will illuminate.
 Select the appropriate power output required and press the RESET button to reset the internal circuitry.
-Press the HV ON button: there will be a small delay before the HV relays engage, and then the high voltage will come on as indicated by the illuminated HV ON switch.
+Turn and hold the HV ENABLE KEY & simultaneously press the HV ON button: there will be a small delay before the HV relays engage, and then the high voltage will come on as indicated by the illuminated HV ON switch.
 Any changes in system parameters (such as power change) will cause the HV to switch OFF, and the unit will need to be RESET before the HV can be switched on again.
 If the INTERLOCK indicator illuminates, check the HV plug / HV junction box.